Dr. David Hudgins

 Biography

 Dr. Hudgins graduated from Oklahoma State University in 1988 with a BS in Business Administration with a major in Economics and minor in Finance.
 He earned a Ph.D. in Economics from University of Illinois at Urbana-Champaign in 1993.
 He has served as a professor at Texas Tech University and the University of Oklahoma.
 He joined the College of Business at Texas A&M University-Corpus Christi as a faculty member in 2013.
-His research focuses on economic modeling and optimal control systems appications in economics.
+His research focuses on economic modeling and optimal control systems applications in economics.

 Selected Publications